 We use these terms all the time but take a look at this graphic to get the practical picture.

-Your computer is what you use to access the web.
-The Web Hosting service is on a server.
-You are renting the space your website takes up on a server provided to you by your Hosting Company.
+You access the web from your computer.
+The Web Hosting Service is on a server.
+Your website rents space on a server prodived to you by the Hosting Company.

 We have to pause and reflect on how the web came into existence.
 It wasn’t always there.
 It was invented by engineers and physicists who built a system of networked computers for private communication between institutions.

 Originally the public did not have access.
 Until the idea of an individual being able to access information from a personal computer was presented by a team of physicists at CERN Laboratories in Switzerland.
 Among them was Sir Tim Berners-Lee who is credited with the invention of the abstract concept of the Word Wide Web.

 The simple system of hyperlinks was the connecting factor from computer to computer and Berners-Lee developed the HTML language to enable the information to travel from your computer through your browser, through the web host server onto the network, the web.

 On another front was Jacques Vallee who led the team to develop the network software on ARPANET, the ancestor of the Internet.
 Vallee has been called one of the “fathers” of the Internet.